purduesigbots/pros-doxygen-docs/docs/tutorials/index.md

 ## Topical Tutorials

-If you want more information about using a particular part of the [PROS API](../api/index.html), the **Topical Tutorials** offer longer examples and more detail about using the PROS API.
+If you want more information about using a particular part of the \ref api, the **Topical Tutorials** offer longer examples and more detail about using the PROS API.